jameshughes89/cs102/src/site/topics/queues/linked-queue.rst

     ``dequeue`` would not actually cause a problem since the ``enqueue`` was written such that it also checks for the empty case.

-    However, ignoring this edge case in the ``dequeue`` because it is caught in the ``enqueue`` only further couples the methods together.
-It is better to have independent functional units be correct.
-Further, removing *dangling* edge cases is good practice.

-    Remember, it's not only about having correct code, but correct, understandable, and well written code.

 * What is the computational complexity of a ``dequeue``?